bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 * Make the installation as seamless as possible.
 * Allow users to keep using the existing 64K page formatted Data volume.
 * Allow users to continue using the Seagate supplied services.
+* Allow users to add new services to the Seagate Central.

 The hope is that by providing a modern kernel to replace the old v2.6 native kernel, users will be able to add new modern software